opendocsg/slw-judgments-backfill/2017_SGHCF_2/report.md

 10     First, Ms Cheong argues that the DJ erred in finding that the fact that the parties had a domestic helper was immaterial because the Wife would have had to train and supervise the domestic

 helper in performing household chores.
-Ms Cheong submits that both Husband and Wife would have had to manage the helper on a daily basis and cites _ANJ v ANK_ [2015] SGCA 32 (“ _ANJ v ANK_ ”) at [27(c)]) for the proposition that the assistance of a domestic helper would reduce the indirect contributions made by the homemaker.
+Ms Cheong submits that both Husband and Wife would have had to manage the helper on a daily basis and cites _ANJ v ANK_ <span class="citation">[2015] SGCA 32</span> (“ _ANJ v ANK_ ”) at [27(c)]) for the proposition that the assistance of a domestic helper would reduce the indirect contributions made by the homemaker.

 11     Secondly, Ms Cheong argues that the DJ erred in finding that the Wife had made sacrifices in her career to care for the child.
 Ms Cheong submits that the Wife’s salary stagnated and rose without any correlation to the Child’s age or the supposed effort put in by the Wife.
 The Husband also claims that the Wife was ambitious and focused on her career throughout the marriage.
 In particular, he claims that the Wife would work whenever she could and despite her indications that she would stop working to care for the Child, she did not do so.